VzxPLnHqr/sig-pow/README.md

 One advantage of viewing and calculating "work" in the way outlined above is that we can lift the concept into other distributions and yet still make (somewhat) reasonable comparisons across them.
-For example, while we know the work required to mine a recent bitcoin block is 76 bits of work.
+For example, while we know the work required to mine a recent bitcoin block[^recent_block] is 76 bits of work.
 We can then ask, how short does an ecdsa signature need to be for us to have confidence that it took *at least 76 bits of work* to find such a signature?
 The details, with some other irrelevent calculations are outlined in [this worksheet](./ecdsa-sig-length-probability.worksheet.sc), but the